See the evidence why continuity of care is at risk

 What Does a Motivational Interviewing Session Look Like

-MI is not a script — it’s a way of interacting that flows naturally with the client’s own process.
+MI is not a script — it’s a way of interacting that flows naturally with the patient’s own process.
 However, clinicians trained in MI often use four core strategies.

 Engage

-Create a safe, respectful relationship where the client feels seen and heard
+Create a safe, respectful relationship where the patient feels seen and heard

-Help the client identify what they want — even if it’s vague or uncertain
+Help the patient identify what they want — even if it’s vague or uncertain

-Ask open-ended questions that draw out the client’s own reasons, hopes, fears, and motivations
+Ask open-ended questions that draw out the patient’s own reasons, hopes, fears, and motivations

-Collaborate on clear, small steps the client feels ready to take
+Collaborate on clear, small steps the patient feels ready to take

 What Does a Motivational Interviewing Session Look Like